Vernon, Eure

-Vernon (/fr/; Vernoun) is a commune in the French department of Eure, administrative region of Normandy, northern France.

-It lies on the banks of the river Seine, about midway between Paris and Rouen.
-Vernon–Giverny station has rail connections to Rouen and Paris.
+Vernon (/fr/; Vernoun) is a commune in the French department of Eure, region of Normandy, northern France.
+It lies on the banks of the river Seine on the departmental border with Yvelines, about midway between Paris and Rouen.
+Vernon–Giverny station which also serves neighbouring Giverny and its world-renowned Maison Monet has rail connections to both.

 The town is known for its production of engines by the SNECMA group.
+It is also the hometown of current Prime Minister Sébastien Lecornu.

 History

 Mentioned in a Latin written document as Vernum, the /m/ at the end could be the last remains of the Celtic magus 'plain' or 'market', or it is a simple latinization, and the origin is just the Celtic word *uerno, alder tree (Breton gwern, Welsh gwern, Irish fern, modern French verne).

 The village gave its name to a family who took part in the Norman Conquest of England, and then became a British first name.

+The Hôtel de Ville was completed in 1895.

-The village is home to Établissement Saint-Adjutor, a notable private school.
+The town is home to the Établissement Saint-Adjutor, a notable private school.